chungtd89/grad-cam-heat-map-membrane-segmentation-u-net/docs/README.txt

-To run the software, kinly open the *.ipynb file using Google Colaboratory.
+To run the software, kinly open the *.ipynb file using Jupyter Notebook.
 Once the file is opened, to execude software, one can click on play button (right arrow) on each code section, sequentially from top to bottom.